 HASCO Duo's Amanda DeBoer Bartlett and Jesse Langen will revive Basic Lands on February 23 as part DePaul University's New Music DePaul concert series.

 A new work for The Syndicate for the New Arts will be premiered on newly-minted local new music initiative CUSP's inaugural festival this June.

 As part of a course I facilitate, I require my composition students to write new music for my keyboard students.
-I'll be providing some new pieces on this collaborative concert this year.
-Performance date TBD, but likely end of April/beginning of May.
+I'll be providing some new pieces on this collaborative concert this year, a set of three works called Three Sacred Spaces.
+Performance date was May 2, 2018.

 In collaboration with the Baldwin-Wallace Symphonic Wind Ensemble, under the direction of Brendan Caldwell, and Mezzo-soprano faculty Nancy Maultsby, a new work will be written for the FA2018 opening concert.
 Themes of humanity's relationship to each other, nature, and the cosmos will be explored.

 A slew of performances are on the horizon for March and April 2017!
 Check the events page to see if my music is coming to a city near you!

 Some exciting projects on the horizon, too.
 More as details become clear!

 Well, it seems nearly a year has passed since any update!
 I suppose this is what happens when an infant enters your life!
 Score and audio are now available for Everything All At Once!

 The fall semester is concluded, and come January I will be joining Baldwin Wallace as a full time Assistant Professor!

 Happy New Year!
 Almost two months in to 2016, and several months since a proper update.
 Leading the news is my inclusion in Composer Collective ADJective New Music.
 A few of my scores are now available exclusively through ADJective, but the collective is more than publishing and distribution.
 Read about us on the website!